ellychan18/next-markdown-blog/posts/new-in-php-8.md

 ---
 title: "What's New In PHP 8?"
+tag: "Programming"
-date: 'March 7, 2021'
+date: "March 7, 2021"
-excerpt: 'In this article we will look at some of the new features offered in version 8 of PHP'
+excerpt: "In this article we will look at some of the new features offered in version 8 of PHP"
-cover_image: '/images/posts/img4.jpg'
+cover_image: "/images/posts/img4.jpg"
+author_name: "Arman Dwi Pangestu"
+author_title: "Web Developer"
+author_image: "/images/posts/author/arman.png"
 ---

 Lorem markdownum erat meritum instat quis!
 Parari vera harundinibus molibus nam